justineuro/stackedit.io/README.md

 ## stackedit.io
-This is a repository of some of my publications from stackedit.io.
+This is a repository of some of my publications from StackEdit [https://stackedit.io].